nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "They'll certainly appreciate it, Miss Cramp."

 "Of course...
 Well, that's all, Linda.
 Thank you very much.
-Linda, bring me the 'phone book when you come back, won't you?
+Linda, bring me the &rsquo;phone book when you come back, won't you?
 I presume they have a telephone?"

 "Who, Miss Cramp?"